Police defend actions following California college town killings

-SANTA BARBARA Calif.
-(Reuters) - Police in the California community where a man killed six college students said on Monday they had no grounds to search the 22-year-old suspect’s home when they met with him in April over a report that he had posted disturbing videos.
+SANTA BARBARA, California (Reuters) - Police in the California community where a man killed six college students said on Monday they had no grounds to search the 22-year-old suspect’s home when they met with him in April over a report that he had posted disturbing videos.

 The disclosure that the Santa Barbara County Sheriff’s Department sent deputies to Elliot Rodger’s door just weeks before Friday night’s shooting rampage has raised questions about whether police could have done more to prevent the attack.